Benny the Butcher: 2016–2017: Benny the Butcher and new artistic direction

-During 2016, Pennick began to work with the in house producer for Griselda Records, Daringer, and moulded his sound to match the sonic aesthetics of other Griselda imprint members.
-He released his first solo mixtape under Griselda, titled My First Brick, on October 8, 2016.
-This mixtape marked a change in Pennick's style and choice of beats to rap over.
-The mixtape followed a more 'boom bap' aesthetic, incorporating live instruments instead of the more heavily 808s and synthesizers typical of his previous mixtape efforts, and showed more experimentation with sound.
-He then released the EP 17 Bullets, emphasizing his new artistic direction.

 On March 3, 2017, Griselda (as a collective), as well as Pennick's cousins Westside Gunn and Conway the Machine, signed a deal with Eminem's Shady Records, a subsidiary of Interscope.
 In April 2017, Pennick and his collective Black Soprano Family signed a label deal with Entertainment One Music.
 While working on his next project and debut album, Following this, he released the EP Tommy Devitos Breakfast on October 28, 2017.

 That same year, on November 17, 2017, Pennick, as Benny the Butcher, released the mixtape Butcher On Steroids, in collaboration with DJ Green Lantern.
 This was part of a series of mixtapes that DJ Green Lantern was creating with Griselda Records members, having made similar 'Steroids' mixtapes with Conway The Machine and Westside Gunn.
-The mixtape was received with critical acclaim and widely praised by fans and critics who noted Pennick's progression and refined sonic Palette.
+The mixtape was received with critical acclaim and widely praised by fans and critics who noted Pennick's progression and refined sonic palette.

 Capitalizing on the success of Butcher on Steroids, Pennick collaborated with his hometown friend and fellow rapper, 38 Spesh, to release the joint mixtape Stabbed and Shot, officially released on 18 February 2018.